nat-n/poethepoet/README.rst

   my_cmd_task = "cmd args"
   my_script_task = { "script" = "my_package.my_module:run" }

-This behaviour can be reversed by setting the `default_task_type` option in your pyproject.toml like so:
+This behaviour can be reversed by setting the :toml:`default_task_type` option in your pyproject.toml like so:

 .. code-block:: toml